3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

-where the \emph{transformed} channels are stored in $V$, while the singular values in $\bm{s}$ denotes importance for each channels.
-The $j$-th channel in $\XT$ is obtained from the first $r$ most important channels as
+where the \emph{principal} channels are stored in $V$ while the corresponding singular values in $s$ denote the importance of each principal channel.
+The $j$-th channel in $\XT$ is obtained from the first $\cii$ most principal channels as follows